Moocar/jetty-websocket/README.md

 ### The Bad

-- clojurescript.
+- No clojurescript.
 Currently this is a jetty wrapper only
-- support text (currently)
+- No text support.
+Binary only (currently)
 - no ring support
-- multi-tenenacy. (but this can be added manually)
+- no multi-tenenacy.
+E.g both HTTP and websocket server (but this can be added manually)

 ### The Ugly

-- Since RPC is built on top, the server and client are closely coupled
+- Since RPC is built on top, the server and client are closely coupled.
+Unavoidable

 ## Why create another library?

-Why create yet another websocket library?
-I decided to go down this route because none of the other libraries I've found have ticked all the boxes I need, plus I wanted to the concept of a websocket server __as a transducer__.
+I decided to go down this route because none of the other libraries I've found have ticked all the boxes I need, plus I wanted to explore the concept of a websocket server __as a transducer__.

 This library is heavily influenced by [jetty9-websockets-async](https://github.com/ToBeReplaced/jetty9-websockets-async) especially by the concept of connection maps.

-If you want a clojurescript/http-kit solution that just works and has some great features, [sente](https://github.com/ptaoussanis/sente) is a good solution.
+If you want a clojurescript/http-kit solution that just works and has some great features, check out [sente](https://github.com/ptaoussanis/sente).

 ## Usage

 ### Server

-To create a server, you need to create a config map, which is used to construct a server instance, and then you start the server.
-I highly recommend wrappig this with [component](https://github.com/stuartsierra/component) in your own code.

-The config map requires a port and a handler-xf.
-Handler-xf is a transducer responsible for handling requests from clients.
+The main server concept is a handler-xf, a transducer responsible for handling requests from clients.
 Its input is the raw request.
 Should you want to return a response, you must return the same request map with `:response-bytes` on as well.

 A request map has the following keys:

 - `:conn` - The underlying connection map for this client.
 See below
-- `:body-bytes` - A triple containing the request bytes payload.
+- `:body-bytes` - A vector containing the request bytes payload.
 In the form `[bytes offset len]`
 - `:request-id` - optional.
 Present if the requester is expecting a response

 A connection map has the following important keys.
 Others such as `:read-ch` `:write-ch` etc are implementation details: